-After a year's worth of writing the REST API Newsletter, I've been there.
+After a year's worth of writing the Net API Notes Newsletter, I've been there.
 To help shortcut the learning process I've collected some of the best resources in one place.
 Enjoy, and if there is an essential reference that I've missed, let me know - I'd be glad to check it out.

 What are microservices?
 Here's where to start:

 - While Martin Fowler made "microservices" famous, he neither coined the term or claims to have done so.
 Still, his post that launched dozens of conference session speakers is essential reading.

 - David Simons has a slide deck that hammers home the most basic tenets of microservices.

 - Sam Newman, a colleague of Martin Fowler, has written a hugely influential O'Reilly book, "Building Microservices".
 For the distilled version, try "Deploying and Operating Microservices" on YouTube.
 (There's also plenty more where that came from.

 RESTful API design has enough ideological quagmires.
 Microservices are no exception.
 Should developers start with a monolithic software architecture or opt for fine grained services?
 There's no right answer.
 But for an introduction to both sides:

 - The pros of beginning with microservices in mind.

 - The advantages of starting with a monolithic architecture and decomposing later.